SuperElastix/SimpleElastix/Documentation/source/HelloWorld.rst

 Object-Oriented Interface
 -------------------------

 The example above used procedural-style function call.
 While the procedural interface may be useful in rapid prototyping, it trades off flexibility for code simplicity.
-In the example above, the final deformation field cannot be retrived and applied to another image.
+For example, the final deformation field cannot be retrived and applied to another image.
 This is a problem if you want to subsequently warp other images, e.g. a label image, using the same transformation.
 Further, image quality is reduced from resampling the resulting image twice.
 To this end, SimpleElastix comes with a powerful object-oriented interface suitable for more advanced use cases and scripting purposes.
 In the next example, we perform the same Hello World example, but this time using the object oriented interface:

 ::